AndreiCherniaev/bladeRF.wiki.git.git.git./Minimalistic build and run test for OpenBTS 5.md

 ## What is this?
-These are notes jotted down from IRC logs from `rwr` helping `mambrus` setting up a minimalistic OpenBTS 5 one late night 2014-10-02.
+These are notes jotted down from IRC logs from `rwr` helping `mambrus` setting up a minimalistic [OpenBTS **pre-release** version 5](http://openbts.org/) using [YateBTS](http://wiki.yatebts.com/index.php/Main_Page) transceiver one late night `2014-10-02`.

 No guarantees it will work, but hopefully rather serve as a base for future documentation.
-(Let me know if it does or doesn't and we can skip this caution-note.)
+(Let me know if it does or doesn't and we can skip this caution-note and/or refine this into a proper how-to.)

 ## Prerequisites
 Copy & paste the following for a Debian-based system: